auth0/docs/articles/extensions/authentication-api-debugger.md

 description: This page explains how to use the Authentication API Debugger
 ---

-# Auth0 Extension: Authentication API Debugger
+# Authentication API Debugger Extension

-The Authentication API Debugger allows you to test various endpoints of the [Auth0 Authentication API](/api/authentication).
+The Authentication API Debugger extension allows you to test various endpoints of the [Auth0 Authentication API](/api/authentication).

-## Authorizing the Extension
+## Authorize the Extension

 When you launch the extension you will be asked to log in to your Auth0 account.
 Once logged in, you will be presented with a consent dialog which will prompt you for permissions to access the Management API on your behalf.
 The extension will communicate to the Management API on your behalf to retrieve details about the Clients which you have configured in your Auth0 Dashboard.